Data-Science-2Like/SciBERT-Reranker/baseline/README.md

 Moreover, the scripts `baseline.sh` and `baseline_prefetcher+reranker.sh` in the parent directory allow to execute all our experiments (after creating the respective datasets with the help of the `dataset_creation/run.py` file).
 The former performs the evaluation of the Local BM25 baseline on the S2ORC_Reranker dataset with different input variants, while the latter performs the evaluations on the basis of actual prefetcher outputs.

+The calculated evaluation metrics are saved in the parent directory in the `model/BM25Baseline/<exp_name>.txt` file.